mike99mac/minimy-mike99mac/README.md

 - Connect the monitor to the RasPi with an appropriate micro-HDMI cable.
 The RasPi 4 two micro HDMI ports - use the left one.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
 An official RasPi power supply is recommended to avoid *undervoltage* warnings.
 If you have an inline switch, turn it on.

+## Install and configure Linux

+To configure Ubuntu Desktop, perform the following sections.

 ### Boot the RasPi

 When you supply power to the RasPi, it should start booting.
 On the top, back, left side of the RasPi there are two LEDs: